-By the time of the important exhibition Seeing the Centre: The Art of Albert Namatjira 1902-1959, curated by Alison French for the National Gallery of Australia in 2002, not a single work by Namatjira was amongst the highest 50 prices achieved for Aboriginal artworks.
+By 2002, the year of the important exhibition Seeing the Centre: The Art of Albert Namatjira 1902-1959, curated by Alison French for the National Gallery of Australia, not a single work by Namatjira remained amongst the highest 50 prices achieved for Aboriginal artworks.
 However this exhibition provoked a re-evaluation of his work and re-invigorated interest in his paintings.
 Between 2003 and 2006 prices steadily increased from the nadir in the late 1990s, to an average price close to $25,500.
 In November 2005 Christies achieved a record of $50,190 for Neey-Too-gulpa, (Lot 26).
 Measuring 35.5 x 46.5 cm, it had been estimated at $35,000-45,000.
 In Deutscher-Menzies final sale of that year, another work of similar size sold for $48,000 (Lot 25).
 In fact, all of the artist’s top ten results have been achieved since 2003 with over 50 sales recorded as having exceeded $30,000.

-In April and May 2006 Sotheby’s sold Ghost Gum, 36 x 24.5 cm for a record $58,800 (Lot 35), and Mt Heuglin, 35 x 35 cm for $52,800 (Lot 16).
+In 2006 when Sotheby’s sold Ghost Gum, 36 x 24.5 cm for $58,800 (Lot 35), and Mt Heuglin, 35 x 35 cm for $52,800 (Lot 16).
 Both sold well above their high estimates.
 Then, in October, at their Aboriginal fine art sale which featured important works from the Wallent Collection, Sotheby’s achieved a new high water mark for the artist.
 A rare depiction of the early Hermannsburg mission, Hermannsburg Mission with Mt Hermannsburg in Background 1936 or 1937 , estimated at $40,000-60,000 sold for $96,000 smashing the previous record by more than $30,000 (Lot 23).
 In 2008, despite the gloomy art market overall, another undated but beautiful image called simply Ghost Gum sold for the artist's second highest record (prior to 2016) of $66,000 at the Sotheby’s October sale (Lot 168).
 Again in 2009 an impressive result for Ghost Gums, Central Australia saw the vendor realise $61,200, the artist's current sixth record.
-Since the beginning of 2010 no less than 260 works have been offered for sale of which 202 have sold.
-2016 saw another iconic image of the early Hernmannsburg mission set the artist's new record at $122,000 and a very lovely image of Ormiston Gorge sell for $85,400.
+Since the beginning of 2010 Namatjira's success rate at auction has been higher than that of any other individual artist.
+It has consitently oscillated between 70 and 93%.
+The artist's highest price ever was set in 2016 when an iconic image of the early Hernmannsburg mission sold for $122,000.
+Another very lovely image of Ormiston Gorge sold in the same auction for $85,400.

 These results, and the affection in which Albert Namatjira is held in the national psyche, should ensure that prices for his most successful works will continue to steadily increase over time despite any changes in taste and fashion.